0x17io/basic_rsa/README.md

 ### Date: Fall 2022
 #### Short Description: Implementation of RSA using C++ for a Cryptography course.

-Note that you must have [boost library](https://www.boost.org/), a library for large number computation, for the code to run.
+Note that you must have [boost library](https://www.boost.org/), a library for large number computation, installed for the code to run.